Justicialist Party: Overview

 In 2015, the PJ, with its presidential candidate Daniel Scioli, was defeated by the Cambiemos coalition.
 Mauricio Macri was inaugurated as President of Argentina, ending 12 years of Kirchnerism.

 However, in the elections of 2019, the PJ joined the Frente de Todos, which won the presidential elections.
 The PJ returned to power, with Alberto Fernández as President of the nation.
 On 10 December 2019, the Centre-left Alberto Fernández of the Justicialist Party was inaugurated president, after defeating the incumbent Mauricio Macri in the 2019 Argentine general election.

+The success of the party in the 2019 elections was juxtaposed with the failure of dissident Federal Peronists to challenge the Kirchnerist majority within the party.
+The Federal Peronists failed to distinguish themselves from anti-Peronist movements, and their bid to put up its own electoral lists to compete with Kirchnerists failed.
+The election resulted in a "dismantling of the Federal Peronism alternative".

+On 22 March 2021, Fernández was elected by the national congress of the Justicialist Party as the party's new national chairman, succeeding José Luis Gioja.
+Fernández ran unopposed, heading the Unidad y Federalismo list, which received the support of diverse sectors in the Peronist movement, including La Cámpora.

+The Union for the Homeland (Unión por la Patria, UP) is a centre-left to left-wing political and electoral coalition of Peronist political parties in Argentina, formed to compete in the 2023 general election.
+The coalition is a successor to the previous Frente de Todos coalition.
+The coalition is centered on the Justicialist Party and its allies both on the federal and provincial levels, including the Renewal Front of Sergio Massa.

+In April 2023, President Alberto Fernandez announced that he would not seek re-election in the next presidential election.
+In the primary elections on August of that year, Sergio Massa defeated Juan Grabois by a margin of nearly 16 percentage points, although it became the worst result for a ruling Peronist coalition since the PASO was first implemented in 2009.

+In the runoff in November 2023, Libertarian candidate Javier Milei defeated Massa with 55.7% against 44.35% of the vote, the highest percentage of the vote since Argentina's transition to democracy.
+Massa conceded defeat shortly before the official results were published.

 Beginning

 The Justicialist party was created in November 1946, 10 months after Juan D. Perón was elected president of the nation, with the name Single Revolutionary party; previously this would be called the Peronist party.
 The party was a result of the fusion of three parties that had been created in 1945 in order to sustain the presidential candidacy of Perón: the Labor party, the Radical Renovating Together Civic Union, and the Independent party.